 Catch Eastbourne on the right day, and you could almost trick yourself into believing you're somewhere abroad.
 The gleaming-white Marine Parade is lined with palm trees, manicured gardens and colourful flowerbeds, framing the Victorian pier in green, and there are ample (stony) beaches on which to lay your towel.

 From here, you could head into the town centre, where you'll find the usual shops, cafes and restaurants, but for our money, it's worth sticking to the beachfront promenade.
-Head north east to visit the Napoleonic Redoubt Fortress and Treasure Island amusement park, or south west to clock the much-used bandstand, RNLI Museum, and picture-perfect beach huts.
+Head north east to visit the Napoleonic Redoubt Fortress (sadly now closed to the public) and Treasure Island amusement park, or south west to clock the much-used bandstand, RNLI Museum, and picture-perfect beach huts.

 If you have a bit of time, consider heading to Birling Gap and Beachy Head and wandering along the cliffs (the views of the cliffs and lighthouse are sublime, and so iconically British), or drive to Pevensey in the other direction.